FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual General Meeting of Limerick City and County Council - 21st June 2024.md

 As there were no other nominations, the Príomh Chomhairleoir declared Mayor Moran and

-Councillor O’Hanlon appointed as the Council’s representatives to the Board of St. John’s Hospital.--- 8
+Councillor O’Hanlon appointed as the Council’s representatives to the Board of St. John’s Hospital.
+---
+8

 **21.**